 Child Fatality Review

 Child Fatality Review in Kentucky (under KRS 211.680) establishes priorities and develops child death prevention programs within the Department for Public Health.
-The following is a link to the handbook that is referenced as the standards of practice for local child fatality review teams.

 The local team composition, similar to that of the state team, includes multidisciplinary representation from the medical, legal, social and child protection services, law enforcement, mental health counseling, consumer and other key community organizations focusing on child safety issues.
 When violent death cases are reviewed by a local team, a summary is provided to the KVDRS.